cournape/Bento/doc/source/reference/bento_format.rst

     DescriptionFromFile: README.rst

-If you are reading this and actually know something about parsing and have a better idea to support inline reST, I am opened to suggestions !
+If you are reading this and actually know something about parsing and have a better idea to support inline reST, I am open to suggestions !

 Name
 ----